-Aidan Forth (Ph.D., Stanford University, 2012; M.A., Queen’s University, 2006, B.A., University of British Columbia, 2003) is an assistant professor of history at Loyola University Chicago, where he teaches courses on modern British history, colonialism, transnational urban history and European urban history.
+Aidan Forth (Ph.D., Stanford University, 2012; M.A., Queen’s University, 2006, B.A., University of British Columbia, 2003) is an Associate Professor of History at Loyola University Chicago, where he teaches courses on modern British history, colonialism, transnational urban history and European urban history.

 Professor Forth has lectured widely on his research at numerous national and regional venues.
 He has presented papers at the North American Conference of British Studies, the Council of European Studies Annual Conference, the Pacific Coast Conference of British Studies, and the Social Science Research Council, as well as lectures at All Souls College at Oxford University, Goodenough College in London, Stanford University, the University of California at Berkeley, and the University of Toronto.
 His most recent presentation at Georgetown University compares the British camps with the Soviet gulag system of the twentieth century.

 Prior to coming to Loyola, Forth was a Teaching Fellow at Stanford University from 2007 to 2009.
 He is the winner of fellowships and grants from the Andrew W. Mellon Foundation, the American Council of Learned Societies, the Mabelle McLeod Lewis Foundation, the Social Sciences Research Council, the London Goodenough Association of Canada, the Anglo-California Foundation and the Social Sciences and Humanities Research Council of Canada.

 Modern Britain, imperialism and colonialism, violence and humanitarianism in liberal empires, global and transnational history.

 HIST 410 (to be revised to HIST 435 or 423): European Urban History

 An Empire of Camps: British Imperialism and the Concentration of Civilians (University of California Press, 2017)